 Crochet is generally faster than knitting.
 There are bunches of quick crochet projects out there if you want to make something fast.
 Things like quick and chunky blankets and hats.

-Knitting projects can be quick and chunky too, but generally the equivalent crochet project will go faster.
-It will also likely use more yarn.
 Of course, speed will depend on a bunch of variables including a particular person’s speed and skill, the size of the hook or needles, the type of project, and the kind of yarn.

 Some Projects Are Easier in Crochet